MacBook One to One Program

 BCIS highly recommends that students purchase the AppleCare Protection Plan.
 Although the initial purchase of a MacBook includes a one-year limited warranty and up to 90 days of complimentary technical support, an extended three-year AppleCare Protection Plan is recommended.
 The extended three- year AppleCare Protection Plan includes global repair coverage.
 For more information about AppleCare please follow the links below:

 The MacBook is a very powerful learning tool with countless benefits.
 We believe that the Apple MacBook 1:1 program at BCIS has a significant impact on teaching and learning and will enable students to develop 21st Century skills.

-In addition, all students in Grades 6 to 10 and Grade 11 and 12 students who have chosen Design Technology will need to purchase additional software.
+In addition, all students in Grades 6 to 12 who have chosen Design Technology will need to purchase additional software.
 The details about this software requirement can be found in the link below.